kevinfrei/ErgoBlue/README.md

 which, and I'm going to switch the keycaps with my old monstrosity anyway, so I'll fix that soon enough
 ![NO WIRES!](no-wires.jpg)

+Okay, I've debounced the switch reading code.
+I also have 3 layers, now, and I added layer toggling, layer switching, and layer shifting.
+The biggest remaining feature I need (the only?) is the ability to bind a key action to a key plus a set of modifiers.
+The other thing I think might be cool is to be able to send some data over the keyboard.
+I've seen this called things like "console mode".
+Something like a battery report, and layer stack or something, by hold both shifts & both 'controls' (the outer, lower key, right below shift)

 ## Future Plans